aws-samples/amazon-documentdb-samples/samples/iam_role_sample_code/README.md

 ![iam_solution_overview](files/iam_solution_overview.jpg)

 ## Prerequisites
 Create resources with the template file **iam_role_sample_cf.yaml** using instructions in [Selecting a stack template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console-create-stack-template.html).
+The AMI used in this templates works in us-east-1 , please change the ami( Amazon Linux 2023) if using in other regions

 ![iam_upload_template_file](files/iam_upload_template_file.jpg)